NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 Background
 =========================================

-The exact and fuzzy document-level deduplication modules in the NeMo Curator aim to reduce the occurrence of duplicate and near-duplicate documents in a dataset.
+The exact and fuzzy document-level deduplication modules in NeMo Curator aim to reduce the occurrence of duplicate and near-duplicate documents in a dataset.
 Both functionalities are supported in NeMo Curator and accelerated using `RAPIDS <https://rapids.ai>`_.

 The main motivation for this is that training on randomly selected documents for many epochs can be sub-optimal to downstream performance for language models.